 This roadhouse is the perfect spot to catch a bluegrass band—or any artist, really.
 The venue is intimate and rustic, but don’t let that fool you.
 Artists as famous as Paul McCartney have played on its stage, and it’s ranked as one of the best concert venues in not just Los Angeles, but also the U.S. as a whole.

-Its current owners have created something special, as LA Weekly notes, by preserving “a sort of ‘lawlessness’ that can’t be found at other music venues, a remnant not only of the town’s days as a Western movie set but from the decades after that, when the bar-restaurant was a biker hangout for actual Outlaws.”
+The current owners of Pappy and Harriet’s have created something special, as LA Weekly notes, by preserving “a sort of ‘lawlessness’ that can’t be found at other music venues, a remnant not only of the town’s days as a Western movie set but from the decades after that, when the bar-restaurant was a biker hangout for actual Outlaws.”

 Desert Hot Springs